stephaneVercouillieBMID/slate/source/index.html.md

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
 This Universal/App Link MUST be specified to BMID during the onboarding process.

 #### Authorization Request specifications
-Authorization Requests submitted to `https://mobileapp.sixdots.be/mobile/authorize` are subject to more strict In case of App to App and Web mobile to App authentication, BMID implements more strict specifications on the Authorization Request as in the .
+Authorization Requests submitted to `https://mobileapp.sixdots.be/mobile/authorize` are subject to more strict specifications as Authorization Requests submitted to  In case of App to App and Web mobile to App authentication, BMID implements more strict specifications on the Authorization Request as in the .

 ## 2. Token Request